MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/app-governance-anomaly-detection-alerts.md

 - **TP**: If you’re able to confirm that unusual chat message activities in Microsoft Teams through Graph API by an OAuth app with a high privilege scope, and the app is delivered from an unknown source.

-  **Recommended Action**:  Disable and remove the App and reset the password
+  **Recommended Action**:  Disable and remove the app and reset the password

 - **FP**: If you’re able to confirm that unusual activities performed in Microsoft Team through Graph API for legitimate reasons.